 Ten patients with missing serum LDL levels were removed from the sample populations.
 The Kaplan-Meier plot, shown above, displays the survival rates for each LDL groups for the study period.
 There is a lot of cross-over in the survival curves for each LDL group.
 A total of 133 deaths occurred during the study period.
 The breakdown of deaths by serum LDL level is shown in the table above.
 The two and five year survival probabilities for each LDL group are also presented in the table above.
 The survival probabilities tend to be higher in the moderately high LDL group (160-189 mg/dL).
-Also survival seems to drop as LDL increases, but increases again for LDL greater or equal to 130 mg/dL.
-The p-value yielded from the two-sided Wald test, testing the null hypothesis that there is no association between serum LDL and all cause mortality is 0.0087.
-We, therefore, reject the null hypothesis and can say with some certainty there is an association between serum LDL level and all cause mortality.
+Also survival seems to drop as LDL increases, but increases again for LDL greater or equal to 130 mg/dL. (restricted mean of survival time, mean LDL etc. -1 ) The p-value yielded from the two-sided Wald test, testing the null hypothesis that there is no association between serum LDL and all cause mortality is 0.0087.
+We, therefore, reject the null hypothesis and can say with some certainty there is an association between serum LDL level and all cause mortality (This inference is far from sufficient.
+Please refer to the key. -2).

+Grade: 2/10

-The coefficients reported in the model are the hazard ratios comparing risk of death between each LDL group and the reference group, subjects with LDL less than 70 mg/dL.
+The coefficients reported in the model are the hazard ratios (not for the intercept) comparing risk of death between each LDL group and the reference group, subjects with LDL less than 70 mg/dL.
 Subjects with serum LDL levels between 70 and 99 mg/dL have a 60.196% lower instantaneous risk of death compared to subjects with serum LDL levels less than 70 mg/dL.
 Subjects with serum LDL levels between 100 and 129 mg/dL have a 60.74% lower instantaneous risk of death compared to subjects with serum LDL levels less than 70 mg/dL.
 Subjects with serum LDL levels between 130 and 159 mg/dL have a 70.61% lower instantaneous risk of death compared to subjects with serum LDL levels less than 70 mg/dL.
 Subjects with serum LDL levels greater than 189 mg/dL have a 68.33% lower instantaneous risk of death compared to subjects with serum LDL levels less than 70 mg/dL.
-The intercept can be thought of as risk of death for the reference group being compared to itself, so it is always 1.
+The intercept can be thought of as risk of death for the reference group being compared to itself, so it is always 1 (it is the baseline hazard function for the reference group -1).

+Grade: 4/5

 To assess whether the model fitted above provides a better fit than the model that only uses a continuous variable we would need to include all the dummy variables and continuous LDL into a model and simultaneously test if all the dummy variables fit lines with slopes equal to zero.
 That is, we would have to test of all the estimated parameters for the dummy variables are equal to 0, when included in a model with continuous LDL.
 Using a Chi-squared test to assess this, we find a p-value of 0.3988.
 We cannot reject the null hypothesis that the coefficients of the dummy variables are equal to 0.
 That is, we cannot say that a model that only includes the dummy variables (possibly a non-linear model) provides a better fit compared to the model uses LDL continuously.

+Grade: 5/5

 The hazard rates for each LDL category were computed relative to subjects with serum LDL levels of 160 mg/dL by computing hazard ratios for all subjects and dividing by the estimated hazard ratio for subjects with serum LDL of 160 mg/dL